For your business

 also the front desk.

-Intake assistant
+Intake

 Walks new clients through goals, health background, and schedule preferences.
 Hands you a clean summary before the first session.